habi/EAWAG-manuscript/manuscript.md

 Otoliths are structures made up of mostly calcium carbonate located in the head of fishes.
 Due to their composition, they are easily distinguished in the X-ray images we acquired.
-We devised an image processing method to automatically and robustely detect the location of the otoliths in the heads of the fishes and extract them from the original data.
+We devised an image processing method to automatically and robustly detect the location of the otoliths in the heads of the cichlids we scanned and to extract them from the original data.
 The whole method is implemented in its own [*Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]).

-Since we took great care to scan the fishes parallel to their anteroposterior direction and reconstructed the tomographic datasets parallel to the lateral and dorsoventral direction of the fishes we could use this 'preparation' for automatically extracting the otoliths the tomographic datasets of the whole fish heads.
+Since we took great care to scan the fish parallel to their anteroposterior direction and reconstructed the tomographic datasets parallel to the lateral and dorsoventral direction of the fish we could use this 'preparation' for automatically extracting the otoliths the tomographic datasets of the whole fish heads.
 By extracting both the peaks and the peak widths of the gray values along both the horizontal and vertical direction of the MIP (generated above) we robustly detected the position of the otoliths in the datasets.
 The robust detection is supported by suppressing a small, configurable part of each region, i.e. the front and back, top and bottom or the flanks.